daveprowse/tac-course/lesson-11/working-with-the-terraform-cloud.md

 You will need a valid email address to validate your account.

 > Note: You will also need to use a strong password.
-Might I suggest KeePass as your password vault: https://keepass.info/download.html.
-It's heavily encrypted, and local.
+Might I suggest KeePass, a KeePass derivative, or other similar locally stored password vault.

 ## Configure TC
-- Select CLI-driven workflow
 - Create a new organization name (it must be unique!)
 - Name and describe your first workspace
+- Select CLI-driven workflow

 ## Configure the main.tf file
 - Copy the example code from the overview webpage to the main.tf file (before the rest of the existing code).